 Let’s use an analogy to examine this idea.
 Marriage is undoubtedly about personal relationship.
 First bride and bridegroom.
 Then often parent-child.
 But it is also called “the institution of marriage.”
 Why?
 Because these wonderful relationships, to survive and grow, need to be supported by very unromantic realities like dwellings, food, clothing, transportation, and education.
 This require jobs, businesses, mortgages, laws, municipal, governments, etc. So marriage officially has legal and economic status and is therefore an “institution.”

 In the best of all possible worlds, institutions would humbly support relationships.
 But thanks to original sin, there a tendency not only for individuals to go awry, but institutions as well.
 Institutions at their worst can turn into impersonal bureaucracies that choke out life, resist change, and dehumanize people.
-Short of this, they often perpetuate themselves without noticing that the relationships they are meant to support are in trouble.
+Short of full blown bureaucracy, institutions often perpetuate themselves without noticing that the relationships they are meant to support are in trouble.
 This can happen in marriages as well as in chanceries.

 So the institutional and prophetic dimensions of the church have the same goal–personal and communal life flowing from an intimate relationship with God.
 They are not opposed, but are meant to exist in dynamic tension.
 There are plenty of examples in Scripture and Church history of how they can dove-tail: Pope John XXIII, prompted by the Holy Spirit, calling the prophetic Second Vatican Council (much to the chagrin of his cardinals), the prophetic Franciscan movement of the 13th century flourishing under the protection of Popes and bishops, the liturgical and catechetical programs of the church bringing millions into regular contact with God’s prophetic word and Spirit.